Limitations and restrictions of Assurance

 Understand that the preferred network latency between Catalyst Center and devices is 100 ms round-trip time (RTT).
 (The maximum latency is 200 ms RTT.)

 Configure SSH credentials on the devices you want Catalyst Center to discover and manage.
-Catalyst Center discovers and adds a device to its inventory if at least one of the following criteria is met:
+Catalyst Center discovers and adds a device to its inventory if at least one of these criteria is met:

 The account that is being used by Catalyst Center to SSH into your devices has privileged EXEC mode (level 15).